 “If I won the lottery, I would buy a big house.”

 The first sentence (a newspaper headline) uses the present tense, but to describe a past event.
 The second sentence uses the present tense to describe a future event.
 In the third sentence, we’re using the past tense to describe a future event, but only a hypothetical one – we use the past tense here to distance ourselves from the reality of the event.
 So we must be careful to guard against thinking that there is just one fixed relationship between time and tense.

 So, given that there are just two tenses, how do we refer to all the different items in the list at the beginning?

-The examples above (I play football and I played football) have a simple aspect (the present simple and past simple, respectively).
+The examples above (I work and I worked) have a simple aspect (the present simple and past simple, respectively).
 Or, you could say that they have no aspect – if you prefer to see it this way, then these are examples of the present and past tense without any aspect.

 There are two other aspects in English :

 - Progressive aspect – used by the speaker to indicate that a situation is in progress: